 Enhancing Generic Web Testing Tech is a Bandaid, Not a Fix

 We’ve noted that Salesforce presents some specific challenges to typical web element locator strategies – basically, lots of change and difficult-to-identify fields.
 There are many technologies in play to help improve the success rate of locators, plus some others designed to reduce the level of abstraction created by the tool.
 These include natural language, machine learning, OCR, and image recognition.
-(It’s a blog for another day, but “AI” is often added as a test automation tool feature – whether or not the marketers are adhering to a strict definition of AI.
-Some are spot on while others are, at best, wildly optimistic.)
+(It’s a blog for another day, but “AI” is often added as a test automation tool feature – whether or not the marketers adhere to a strict definition of AI.
+Some are spot on, while others are, at best, wildly optimistic.)

 If all of this depressingly sounds like you’re out of viable options, you’re not.
 There’s another approach.